nipayne/personal-site/content/about.md

 </ul>

-## Northeastern University Math Department Involvement
+## Northeastern University Involvement
-I was very involved in the Northeastern University math community - so much so that the discussion warrants its own <a href = "https://nicholaspayne.net/posts/9-9-24/">page</a>.
+I was very involved in the Northeastern University math community - so much so that the discussion warrants its own <a href = "https://nicholaspayne.net/posts/northeastern/">page</a>.